Make A Difference Challenge

-The Make a Difference Challenge will be offered to KS2 in schools in the following areas in 2014-2015:
+In 2016-2017, the Make a Difference Challenge is open to KS2 children at schools in the following areas:

-Have a look at winning scrapbooks made by children around the country documeting their own learning journeys
+Have a look at winning scrapbooks made by children around the country documenting their own learning journeys

 See many more stories of children making a difference by visiting case studies in the